A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Application: Collective Node Classification

-The bottom half of Table \ref{tab:ising_data} shows classification accuracies obtained by embedding different GNN architectures in our framework.
+Table \ref{tab:ising_data_results} shows classification accuracies obtained by embedding different GNN architectures in our framework.
 Bold font identifies the best performances for each data setting (columns).
-We use the state-of-the-art GGCN \cite{yan2022two}, which is specifically designed to handle both homophilic and heterophilic data, as well as standard graph convolutional networks (GCN) and multi-layer perceptrons (MLP).
+We use the state-of-the-art GGCN \cite{yan2022two}, which is specifically designed to handle both homophilic and heterophilic data, as well as standard graph convolutional networks (GCN), the aggregate-combine GNN (AC) of \cite{barcelo2020logical}, and multi-layer perceptrons (MLP).
 The latter serve as a baseline to evaluate what can be learned from node attributes alone, without exploiting the graph structure.
 All models were configured with a common architecture of 2 message passing layers and hidden dimension of 16 (32 for MLP).
 GGCN was run with the hyperparameter setting in the source code provided by the authors.
 In all cases, we train the GNN ${\mathcal N}$ on the node classification task, and then compare the accuracies obtained by ${\mathcal N}$ alone, and the accuracy obtained by performing MAP inference with ${\mathcal N}$ as described in Section \ref{sec:mapfornode}.
 MAP inference is executed with random restarts, where the inference procedure is run multiple times from different random initializations.
 Specifically, we perform 3 restarts of Algorithm \ref{alg:map}, and use the solution that yields the highest likelihood value.
 The results in the table are averages and standard deviations over 5 executions of the experiments.
 The division into train and test nodes is fixed throughout all the experiments, and the train/validation/test splits are (48/32/20).
-For comparison, we also include the GMNN model \cite{qu2019gmnn} on the same set of training and test nodes as the other models.
-GMNN is a GNN-based approach that performs collective node classification by running the EM algorithm using two distinct GNNs: the first in the E-step performs label prediction, and the second in the M-step models the local dependencies of the predicted labels.
-GMNN already performs a form of collective classification, and therefore, cannot be combined with our approach to condition independent node predictions within a MAP inference operation.
+For comparison, we also include the GMNN model \cite{qu2019gmnn} and NeuPSL~\cite{pryor-nepsl} on the same set of training and test nodes as the other models.
+Node classification for citation networks with a homophilic label distribution is already included as an application of NeuPSL~\cite{pryor-nepsl}.
+There, a neural network node classifier based on only the target node's own features is combined with a label-propagation rule designed for homophilic graphs.
+Apart from using the original bag-of-word node feature vectors, \cite{pryor-nepsl} also apply their approach to modified data where in a pre-processing step the original node features are replaced by an average of the features of a node and its neighbors (thus implementing a basic message passing update).
+The two versions are denoted $LP$ (label propagation) and $LP+FP$ (label and feature propagation) respectively.
+For graphs with homophily $h > 0.5$, we use the logical homophily rule as given in \cite{pryor-nepsl}.
+For graphs with $h<0.5$ we employ a similar rule expressing a heterophily assumption instead.
+Both GMNN and NeuPSL already perform a form of collective node classification aimed at exploiting mutual label dependencies.
+They are therefore included in the experiments as stand-alone alternatives to our MAP approach, not as possible base models that can expect significant improvement by embedding them into our framework.